Tucker, Astros down former bench coach Cora, Red Sox 11-2

 TRAINER’S ROOM

-Astros: DH Yordan Alvarez missed his fifth straight game with a sore right wrist … 1B Yuli Gurriel was out for a third consecutive game with inflammation in his left middle finger. … LHP Blake Taylor (sprained right ankle) was activated from the 10-day injured list before Monday’s game. … RHP Andre Scrubb and RHP Ralph Garza Jr. were optioned to Triple-A Sugar Land to make room on the roster for Taylor and Urquidy.
+Astros: DH Yordan Alvarez missed his fifth straight game with a sore right wrist … 1B Yuli Gurriel was out for a third consecutive game with inflammation in his left middle finger. … LHP Blake Taylor (sprained right ankle) was activated from the 10-day injured list. … RHP Andre Scrubb and RHP Ralph Garza Jr. were optioned to Triple-A Sugar Land to make room on the roster for Taylor and Urquidy.

 UP NEXT